Care commissioners – are you missing a trick?

 Supported living is associated with many positive changes for people moving from a hospital to a home in the community.
 According to NDTi research, the benefits for the person included ‘improved quality of life; improved functioning; social integration and inclusion; more extensive social networks, increased satisfaction; reduced negative symptoms, increased participation in work and education; increased autonomy; improved self-esteem and happiness; reduced challenging behaviour; increased confidence; and relapse prevention.’ https://www.ndti.org.uk/uploads/files/MH_research_on_supported_housing.pdf

-Reduced costs for care commissioners
+2. Value for money for care commissioners

 What also seems clear and is important for care commissioners, is that supported living is much cheaper than hospital in-patient care.
 In a recent publication funded by the Department of Health and Social Care, ‘Helping People Thrive 2020’, one commissioner said that he was saving money by moving people from hospital care into supported living, and after two years expected the saving to increase by an additional £100,000 for one person. https://www.learningdisabilityengland.org.uk/wp-content/uploads/2020/06/Helping-People-Thrive-00000002.pdf